Humanitarian Response at CANADEM

 Global Affairs Canada - Rapid Assistance Program

-For the past 15 years, CANADEM holds a Rapid Assistance Program (RAP) funded by Global Affairs Canada.
+For over 15 years, CANADEM has held a Rapid Assistance Program (RAP) funded by Global Affairs Canada.
 The purpose of the RAP-Fund is to support the rapid deployment of humanitarian and disaster relief experts.
 We augment the personnel needs of UN agencies by staffing short-term surge posts during sudden-onset natural disasters and complex humanitarian situations.
 The RAP works to enhance the timeliness, reliability, and effectiveness of Canada's response to international humanitarian crises.

 Most recently, Global Affairs Canada has enhanced regular support to emergencies worldwide by providing additional funding specific to Ukraine, in the amount of $500,000 CAD.